Verbena urticifolia L.

 Phenology: Flowers June to September.

-Synonyms: Maine populations are represented by the variety urticifolia.
+Synonyms: Maine populations are represented by var. urticifolia.

-Known Distribution in Maine: This rare plant has historically been documented from a total of 4 town(s) in the following county(ies): York.
+Known Distribution in Maine: This rare plant has been documented from a total of 5 town(s) in the following county(ies): York.
+This rare plant was recently observed (2013), but the other 4 occurrences are historical.

 Reason(s) for rarity: At northern limit of range.